ceifa/wasmoon/README.md

 This package aims to provide a way to:

-* Embed Lua to any Node.js, Deno and modern browsers.
+* Embed Lua to any Node.js, Deno or Web Application.
 * Run lua code in any operational system

 ## Installation